4 Reviewing your results

 The purpose of the Evidence Planning Tool is to reveal the impact of your work.
 This helps you identify what is working well and what you want to retain, as well as what you might want to change.
 For example, you may need to fill any evidence gaps, rectify false implicit or explicit assumptions, and correct mistakes.
 The tool should give you a better understanding of your project, organisation and business’ strengths and weaknesses.
 You can now act on what it tells you.

-If you feel that you still need more help, some of the other tools in the DIY Toolkit may be useful: for example, Learning Loop.and
+If you feel that you still need more help, some of the other tools in the DIY Toolkit may be useful: for example, SWOT Analysis (page 17) and Learning Loop (page 26).

 Case Study 4 reviews Teemac’s results from using the tool.